 - Pickled Piper: Also known as “Brahms and Liszt” (a real term!) or “Dungeon Dean Martin”.
 You actually do sing or play better when soused (+1 skill instead of a penalty).
 (This is the performance version of Drunken Fighting, the combat perk that lets you fight better when drunk.
 Leave some extra room in that lute case for one bourbon, one scotch, and one beer.)

 - Theme Song: You’ve composed a signature tune for the adventuring party.
 Playing it as a buff has the effect of Encouragement (Dungeon Fantasy: Dungeons p.
 11).
 Give the bard’s Musical Instrument or Singing roll a +1 for every player (bard player included) who sings or hums it!

 - Stay Tuned: You always keeps your instruments in top condition (repaired, tuned, oiled, de-slimed, etc.).
 This is simply Equipment Check, a perk from the Standard Operating Procedures list above, renamed for musicians.

-- Vocal Range: This is the ability to hit unusually high and low notes.
+- Vocal Range: A leveled perk representing ability to hit unusually high and low notes.
 Buy up to 4 levels in the high direction for a piercing treble, up to 4 levels in the low direction for a rumbling bass.
 This has no major game effect, but would make a bard more distinctive, and perhaps let a singer mimic a famous soprano or properly sing the Frog King’s favorite basso march.
 It could even – GM’s call – act as an enhancement or requisite for an unusual Singing technique or Bard-Song.
 (If your game is hyper-focused on musical feats, try this instead: Assume a character has a vocal range of (HT or Singing)/4 octaves, centered on some arbitrary pitch.
 This perk effectively becomes an Average technique, adding to HT or Singing for that calculation.)